varabyte/kobweb/README.md

 }
 ```

+> [!IMPORTANT]
+> The `ctx.res.setBodyText` method sets the status code to 200 automatically for you, which is why code in the previous
+> section worked without setting the status directly.
+Of course, if you wanted to return a different status code value
+> after setting the body text, you could explicitly set it right after making the `setBodyText` call.
+For example:
+> ```kotlin
+> ctx.res.setBodyText("...")
+> ctx.res.status = 201
+> ```

-This design was chosen to allow you to conditionally handle API routes based on input conditions.
-A very common case is
+The design for defaulting to 404 was chosen to allow you to conditionally handle API routes based on input conditions,
+where early aborts automatically result in the client getting an error.

-creating an API route that only handles POST requests:
+A very common case is creating an API route that only handles POST requests:

 ```kotlin
 @Api